United Arab Emirates’ Hope probe reaches Mars orbit

 It is a big step for the country’s space agency, which is partnering on the mission with scientists from the University of Colorado at Boulder’s Laboratory for Atmospheric and Space Physics.

-“We entered into this wild experiment,” Sarah bint Yousef Al Amiri, the chair of the UAE Space Agency and the Minister of State for Advanced Technology, said last week.
+“We entered into this wild experiment,” Sarah al-Amiri, chair of the UAE Space Agency and the minister of state for advanced technology, said last week.
 “It was something completely new for us.”